cairis-platform/cairis/docs/assets.rst

   From this form, you can add details about the nature of the association between the asset you're working on and another [tail] asset.
   Once you click on Update, the association will be added to your working object, but won't be committed to the model until you click on the Update/Create button.

+Although not possible from the GUI, it *is* possible to add associations between assets directly in a CAIRIS model file without first defining security or privacy properties for the asset in the model file.
+If you do this, all the security and privacy properties for the asset are set to None and the rationale of ``Implicit`` is set for each property.

 Viewing Asset models
 ~~~~~~~~~~~~~~~~~~~~